Rice University: Establishment and growth

 Per William Marsh Rice's will and Rice Institute's initial charter, the students paid no tuition.
 Classes were difficult, however, and about half of Rice's students had failed after the first 1912 term.
 At its first commencement ceremony, held on June 12, 1916, Rice awarded 35 bachelor's degrees and one master's degree.
-That year, the student body also voted to adopt the Honor System, which still exists today.
+That year, the student body also voted to adopt the § Honor System, which still exists today.
+The first Ph.D. was awarded in 1918 in mathematics.

+In the 1920s, many of the university's early students were active supporters of the Ku Klux Klan, with a 1922 yearbook showing approximately twenty students wearing Klan robes in a posed photograph.
+President David Leebron reacted to the re-circulation of these images in 2019 by stating that "It is unsurprising but nonetheless deeply disturbing that racist imagery, including students in blackface and KKK outfits, appeared at Rice with some frequency during the years prior to the admission of black students."
+In 1923, a Ku Klux Klan event was held on a Rice-owned Louisiana Street location, near to the home of a Black woman who had filed a lawsuit against the institute in 1909.

 The Founder's Memorial Statue, a bronze statue of a seated William Marsh Rice, holding the original plans for the campus, was dedicated in 1930, and installed in the central academic quad, facing Lovett Hall.
 The statue was crafted by John Angel.
-In 2020, Rice students petitioned the university to take down the statue due to the founder's history as slave owner.
+In 2020, Rice students petitioned the university to take down the statue due to the founder's history as a slave owner.
 In January 2022, the Board of Trustees announced plans to relocate the statue within the academic quadrangle.
+In November 2023, the statue along with its plinth were taken down in conjunction with a renovation of the Academic Quad, and eventually were relocated to a different location in the Quad.

 During World War II, Rice Institute was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.

 The residential college system proposed by President Lovett was adopted in 1958, with the East Hall residence becoming Baker College, South Hall residence becoming Will Rice College, West Hall becoming Hanszen College, and the temporary Wiess Hall becoming Wiess College.